Time to lock in.

 Where’s the study, you ask?
 Well, here it is, cleverly concealed within a built-in cupboard:

-Aside from being a great space-saving idea for those of you living in tiny homes, it also saves you time from tidying up the area when you’re done for the day or have guests over.
-Simply shut the door, and voila – no more visible clutter.
+Aside from being a great space-saving idea, it also saves you time from tidying up the area when you’re done for the day or have guests over.
+Simply shut the pocket doors, and voila – no more visible clutter or anything to remind you of work.

 2. A built-in study table under a loft bed

 For the space-starved, vertical space can be your best friend.
-To make use of it, consider features like loft beds, which creates room underneath that you can then convert into a study area.
+To make use of it, consider features like loft beds, which create room underneath that you can then convert into a study area.

 Just be sure to make careful note of your ceiling heights before buying/building a loft bed – the last thing you want is to be unable to sit up in bed due to the lack of space!